decentology/Flow-FastCamp/README.md

 ### Create a k-12 volunteer Dapp

 Create a volunteer Dapp where k-12 clubs can give NFTs to their volunteers to earn points for volunteering their time, allowing them to earn incentives for community discounts.

+### meharab's idea : reputation system

+Create a volunteer Dapp where DAO contributer can check their reputation point which later may help them to earn position in DAO.

 ## Join our community:
 [Discord](https://discord.com/invite/uqecGxg) |